 3. Residual value risks

-Novated leases also carry a large amount of financial risk tied to the residual value, also known as the balloon payment, that’s established at the end of the lease term.
+Novated leases also carry a large amount of financial risk tied to the residual value, also known as the balloon payment or residual payment, that’s established at the end of the lease term.
 If this value is set too high, lessees may find themselves owing more than the actual worth of the vehicle when the lease ends.

 4. Restrictions and penalties